I Have Been Told I Have Dense Breasts, What Should I Do?

 Insurance Billing Codes by Breast Imaging Test

-ICD CODE: For women with dense breasts, an appropriate ICD-10 code is 92.2 (which is “inconclusive mammogram” and can be used because of dense breast tissue).
+ICD CODE: For women with dense breasts, an appropriate ICD-10 code is R92.3 (which is “Mammographic density found on imaging of breast”).
 Note: other diagnosis codes may also apply based on medical history.

 CPT CODES